Canon AV-1 Review: Film Photography Made Fun

 Exposure Modes

 There are five exposure modes on the camera, of which you will likely only use one: the red A. This is the standard mode – aperture priority.
 There is no manual mode.
-It is a semi-automatic camera that exclusively uses aperture priority.
+It is a semi-automatic camera that uses aperture priority exclusively.
 The semi part is that you set the aperture using the aperture ring on the lens, and the camera will set the appropriate shutter speed, provided you have set the correct film speed ASA (what we know these days as ISO).

 20240505Canon AV 1 Review 006